frc1675/brownbook/contributing/github-guide.md

 ![Sync](./images/update-branch.PNG)

 We use what are called "squash commits" to keep the main repository clean.
 All it means to you is that you should sync before starting each portion of new work.

+If your brownbook repository somehow gets to a state where dsiplays as both some number of commits **ahead and behind**, let Josh know and he can help you resolve it.